techmoondev/fullstack-developer-assignment/README.md

 4. Include the URL of your Google Spreadsheet in your README.

 #### Note: Use your API keys for development purposes only.
 Include the variables in the `.env.example` file for reference.

+## Important Note:
+Do not use the googleapis package or any Google SDKs.
+Interact with the Google Sheets API using direct HTTP requests instead.